thereisnotime/xxSecuritySnippets/README.md

 Collection of various security scanning and patching tools .

 ## Essential Addons for Elementor - 31.01.2022
-- Checks all root directories of all enabled nginx sites
+- Checks all root directories of all enabled nginx/openlitespeed/apache sites
 - Verifies if directory contains wp-config.php
-- Needs wp-cli and jq in order to work (autoinstalls jq with apt if missing)
+- Needs wp-cli and jq in order to work (autoinstalls jq if missing)

 Oneliner scan:
 ```bash